 - Video conference

-A web conference is an online meeting that involves audio and video communication between people from all over the globe.
+A web conference is an online meeting that involves audio and video communication between people worldwide.
 The three most cited types of web conferences are:

 - Peer-level web meetings